mSm1th/terraform_testing/README.md

 - No need to deploy resources.
 - Very easy to use.

-In our case, for our static analysis we will make use of a native Terraform command - `terraform validate`.
+Hashicorp actually provide you with a way to perform static analysis with the command - `terraform validate`.
 This will allow for a quick check to make sure you have not made a silly mistake with spelling, missing a bracket, or what I believe to be more useful; checking for unused variables.

 All you will need to do here is run your terraform validate command in your code DIR.
-`terraform validate -json`
+`terraform validate

+**Note** - If you want to do something with your output text you can always format to json with - `-json`

 A common example for errors that can be easily found is duplication.
-Within the static_analysis section I have copied some code from the TF website.
+Within the `static_analysis` section I have copied some code from the TF website.

 I have followed a standard of creating a `proivider.tf` file to store any provider information: